London’s Calling 2017: The Salesforce Community in Action

 Take it from us – the Salesforce community is social.
 And we’re not just talking social media, although that was a hot topic during the day.

 Throughout the presentations and networking, some key themes emerged.
-Direct from the event venue, here are Ceterna’s Top 5 lessons from the 2017 London’s Calling.
+Direct from the event venue, here are Ceterna Group’s Top 5 lessons from the 2017 London’s Calling.